 Making Tax Digital for Income Tax: Next steps for the self-employed

-HMRC’s Making Tax Digital for Income Tax (MTD IT) is being phased in from April 2026 and will eventually replace the traditional Self Assessment system for millions of people.
+HMRC’s Making Tax Digital for Income Tax (MTD IT) came into effect in April 2026 and will eventually replace the traditional Self Assessment system for millions of people.
+It will affect different people at different times, depending on the annual amount they earn through self-employment or property rental income.

 While it might sound like just another bit of tax admin, MTD IT is a significant shift.
 The earlier you understand what's involved, the better prepared you'll be to manage the transition smoothly (and avoid penalties).